HardlyDifficult/Crypto/TheAbyss.md

  - Ethereum [ERC-20 tokens](about/ERC-20.md)
  - 70% rev share with game developers
    - % is after payment processor fees and taxes
- - Multilevel referral program
+ - Multi-level referral program

 ## Use Case

 The focus of this project is on the referral program.

-From the whitepaper: a Whale spends $200,000 on Game B, here's where that money goes:
+From the whitepaper: a Whale spends $200,000 on Game B. Here's where that money goes:

  - Game A gets $4,000 for referring Ron
  - Ron gets $4,000 for referring Hermione